Seirdy/seirdy.one/content/meta/site-design.md

 - [webhint](https://webhint.io/)
 - [lighthouse](https://developer.chrome.com/docs/lighthouse/overview/)

-WAVE reports no errors; AXE is unable to determine certain contrast errors, but it otherwise reports no errors; IBM Equal Access reports no errors but some items that need review.
+WAVE reports no errors.
+AXE sometimes fails to measure contrast, but otherwise reports no errors.
+IBM Equal Access reports no errors, and finds some items which need manual review.

-I regularly run axe-core, the IBM Equal Access Accessibility Checker, the Nu HTML Checker (local build, latest commit), and webhint on every page in my sitemap.
+I run axe-core, the IBM Equal Access Accessibility Checker, the Nu HTML Checker (local build, latest commit), and webhint on every page in my sitemap.
 After filtering out false-positives (and reporting them upstream), I receive no errors.
+I repeat this run with every change to my Hugo templates and stylesheets.

-Due to [issue 1008 in IBM Equal Access Checker](https://github.com/IBMa/equal-access/issues/1008), I remove all instances of `content-visibility` from my site's CSS before running `achecker` from the command line.
+To work around [issue 1008 in IBM Equal Access Checker](https://github.com/IBMa/equal-access/issues/1008), I remove all instances of `content-visibility` from my site's CSS before running `achecker` from the command line.

 Compatibility statement
 -----------------------

-The website is built on well structured, semantic, [polygot XHTML5](https://www.w3.org/TR/html-polyglot/) (including [WAI-ARIA](https://www.w3.org/WAI/standards-guidelines/aria/) and [DPUB-ARIA](https://www.w3.org/TR/dpub-aria-1.1/) extensions where appropriate), enhanced with CSS for styling.
-The website does **not** rely on modern development practices such as CSS Grid, Flexbox, SVG 2, Web fonts, and JavaScript; this should improve support in older browsers such as Internet Explorer 11.
-No extra plugins or libraries should be required to view the website.
+This website uses well structured, semantic, [polygot XHTML5](https://www.w3.org/TR/html-polyglot/) (including [WAI-ARIA](https://www.w3.org/WAI/standards-guidelines/aria/) and [DPUB-ARIA](https://www.w3.org/TR/dpub-aria-1.1/) extensions where appropriate), enhanced with CSS for styling.

+This website does **not** rely on modern development practices such as CSS Grid, Flexbox, SVG 2, Web fonts, and JavaScript; this improves support in older browsers such as Internet Explorer 11.
+Users can access this site without extra plug-ins or polyfills.
+The site does use strictly-optional modern features (e.g. CSS containment) that don't create significant visual differences.

-This site sticks to Web standards.
-I regularly run a local build of [the Nu HTML Checker](https://github.com/validator/validator), `xmllint`, and [html proofer](https://github.com/gjtorikian/html-proofer) on every page in my sitemap, and see no errors.
-I do [filter out false Nu positives](https://git.sr.ht/~seirdy/seirdy.one/tree/master/item/linter-configs/vnu_filter.jq) and report them upstream when I can.
+This website conforms to Web standards.
+Each build runs `xmllint` to catch syntax errors.
+Every few commits, I run a local build of [the Nu HTML Checker](https://github.com/validator/validator) and [html proofer](https://github.com/gjtorikian/html-proofer), and see no errors.
+I do [filter out false Nu positives](https://git.sr.ht/~seirdy/seirdy.one/tree/master/item/linter-configs/vnu_filter.jq), and I [report and fix false-positives](https://github.com/w3c/css-validator/issues?q=author%3ASeirdy) when possible.

-I also perform cross-browser testing for both HTML and XHTML versions of my pages.
-I test with, but do not necessarily endorse, a large variety of browsers:
+I also perform cross-browser testing for HTML [and XHTML versions](#markup) of my pages.
+I test with, but [do not necessarily endorse]({{<relref "/notes/pale-moon.md">}}), a large variety of browsers:

 Mainstream engines
-: I maintain excellent compatibility with mainstream engines: Blink (Chromium, Edge, QtWebEngine), WebKit (Safari, Epiphany), and Gecko (Firefox).
+: I keep excellent compatibility with mainstream engines: Blink (Chromium, Edge, QtWebEngine), WebKit (Safari, Epiphany), and Gecko (Firefox).

 Tor Browser
-: My Tor hidden service also works well with the Tor Browser, with the exception of [a page containing an `<audio>` element](http://wgq3bd2kqoybhstp77i3wrzbfnsyd27wt34psaja4grqiezqircorkyd.onion/posts/2022/07/01/experiment-copilot-legality/).
-The `<audio>` element can't play in the Tor Browser due to a bug involving NoScript and Firefox's handling of the `sandbox` CSP directive.
+: My Tor hidden service also works well with the Tor Browser, except for [a page containing an `<audio>` element](http://wgq3bd2kqoybhstp77i3wrzbfnsyd27wt34psaja4grqiezqircorkyd.onion/posts/2022/07/01/experiment-copilot-legality/).
+The `<audio>` element appears non-interactive in the Tor Browser due to a bug involving NoScript and Firefox's handling of [the `sandbox` Content Security Policy <abbr>CSP</abbr>directive](https://www.w3.org/TR/CSP3/#directive-sandbox).
 To work around the issue, I include link to download the audio.

 Mainstream engine forks
 : Pale Moon and recent versions of K-Meleon use Goanna, a single-process fork of Firefox's Gecko engine.
-Ultralight is a proprietary, source-available, fork of WebKit focused on lightweight embedded webviews.
-My site should work in both engines without any noticeable issues.
+Ultralight is a proprietary, source-available fork of WebKit focused on lightweight embedded webviews.
+My site works in these engines without any noticeable issues.

 Alternative engines
 : I test compatibility with current alternative engines: the SerenityOS browser, Servo, NetSurf, Kristall, and litehtml.
 I have excellent compatibility with litehtml and Servo.
 The site is usable in NetSurf, and the SerenityOS browser.
-Only Servo supports `<details>`.
-[The SerenityOS browser doesn't support ECDSA certificates](https://github.com/SerenityOS/serenity/issues/14160), but the Tildeverse mirror works fine.
-The SerenityOS browser also has some issues displaying my SVG avatar; it does not attempt to use the PNG fallback.
+Servo is the only engine in this category with support for `<details>`.
+[The SerenityOS browser lacks ECDSA certificate support](https://github.com/SerenityOS/serenity/issues/14160), but the Tildeverse mirror works fine.
+The SerenityOS browser also has issues displaying my inline SVG avatar.

 Textual browsers
 : The site works well with textual browsers.
-Lynx and Links2 are first-class citizens for which all features work as intended.
-I also test in [felinks (an ELinks fork)](https://github.com/rkd77/elinks), edbrowse, and w3m. [w3m doesn't support soft hyphens](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=830173), but the site is still otherwise usable in it.
-I maintain compatibility with these engines by making CSS a strictly-optional progressive enhancement and using semantic markup.
-I occasionally try Edbrowse too.
-In all textual browsers, the aforementioned incomplete `<details>` handling applies.
+All features except `<details>` work in Lynx and Links2.
+I include [felinks (an ELinks fork)](https://github.com/rkd77/elinks), edbrowse, and w3m in my tests. [w3m doesn't support soft hyphens](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=830173), but the site is still otherwise usable in it.
+I support these engines by making CSS a strictly-optional progressive enhancement and by using semantic markup.
+I test with Edbrowse less often.
+No textual browser supports `<details>`.

 Abandoned engines
 : I occasionally test abandoned engines, sometimes with a TLS-terminating proxy if necessary.
 These engines include Tkhtml, KHTML, Dillo,[^1] Internet Explorer[^2] (with and without compatibility mode), Netscape Navigator, old Presto-based Opera versions,[^3] and outdated versions of current browsers.
-The aforementioned issue with `<details>` applies to all of these choices.
-I use Linux, but testing in browsers like Internet Explorer depends on my access to a Windows machine.
-Besides the `<details>` issues, the site works perfectly well in Internet Explorer 11 and Opera Presto.
+No abandoned engine supports `<details>`.
+I use Linux, but testing in Internet Explorer depends on my access to a Windows machine.
+Besides the `<details>` issues, the site works well in Internet Explorer 11 and Opera Presto.
 The site has layout issues but remains usable in Tkhtml, KHTML, and Netscape.

-I strive to maintain compatibility to the following degrees:
+I support compatibility to the following degrees:

 - Works without major issues in mainstream engines, the Tor browser, Goanna, and Ultralight.
 - Fully operable in textual browsers, litehtml, and NetSurf.
-Some issues (e.g. missing `<details>`) might make the experience unpleasant, but no major functionality will be disabled.
+Some issues (e.g. missing `<details>`) might make the experience unpleasant, but all major functions work.
-- Baseline functionality in abandoned engines, Dillo, the SerenityOS browser.
-Some ancillary features may not work (e.g. forms for Webmentions and search), but you'll still be able to browse and read.
+- Basic features in abandoned engines, Dillo, the SerenityOS browser.
+Some ancillary features may not work (e.g. forms for Webmentions and search), but users can browse and read.

 Some engines I have not yet tested, but hope to try in the future: